wix-playground/stylable-components/specs/dropdowns.md

   * showNoSuggestion=true - The first item that is matched is highlighted.
 If no item is matched then the noSuggestion element is rendered and no highlighting occurs.

 ### MultiSelect

+#### Roles

+* Root role - *combobox*
+* Input role - *textbox*
+* Clear all icon role - *button*, tag delete icons should not be accessible, so verify no active role is used or HTML element which suggests action.

+#### Aria Attributes

+* aria-expanded=true if the popup is open, otherwise aria-expanded=false.
+Placed on the root element.
+* aria-haspopup=true on the root element
+* User provided props: aria-label, aria-labelledby, aria-describedby copied to root
+* aria-autocomplete=list on the input element (the one with the *textbox* role)
+* aria-multiselectable=true on the SelectionList
+* aria-selected=true on the option selected in the SelectionList, **all** other options should have aria-selected=false.

+#### Focus

+Same as AutoComplete.
+The tag elements are **not** focusable through keyboard navigation, the reason being it makes accessibility ridiculously difficult for the users.

 ## Behavior